-What other cool stuff did you get to do because of the book?
+What other cool stuff did you get to do because of writing your last book?

 The single greatest thing was getting to visit the Rawlings baseball factory in Costa Rica.
 Other than that, I was given a tour of the Office of the Commissioner of Major League Baseball, I got to rub mud onto game balls with the Phillies' equipment manager, and when I visited Coors Field in 2009, I was invited to take a peek inside the Rockies' humidor.
-I also interviewed dozens of people and worked closely with the research director at the Hall of Fame.
-The whole process of writing a book is pretty cool.
+I also worked closely with the research director at the Hall of Fame.

 Where can I buy your book?